 MNRE has also recently invited suggestions for the selection process for the balance of capacity (300MW) of PV projects.
 But even before suggestions were made, the Director of MNRE was quoted in the media suggesting that they want to raise the size of projects from the current 5MW to a maximum of 20-25MW per developer, which implies that MNRE may have already made up their minds to increase projects sizes.

 In a move to expedite solar projects and avoid delays, the Ministry of Environment and Forests recently announced that PV and CSP projects are not required to obtain environmental clearance.
-This is positive for developers in the short term, however it would be prudent for developers to voluntarily conduct environmental studies to avoid future problems similar to those experienced by project developers in numerous instances in the United States.
+This is positive for developers in the short term, however, it would be prudent for developers to voluntarily conduct environmental studies to avoid future problems similar to those experienced by project developers in numerous instances in the United States.

 In a positive development for the industry, the government approved gross budgeting support of Rs.
-456 crore (US $102 million) which will act as a backstop in the event of defaults in payments by the state utilities.
+456 crore (USD $102 million) which will act as a backstop in the event of defaults in payments by the state utilities.
 Most state utilities in India operate under a loss and depend on central government subsidies to survive.